-NF man pardoned after 21 years uplifts inmates who practice yoga to reduce recidivism
+Norfolk man pardoned after 21 years uplifts inmates who practice yoga to reduce recidivism

 "I give it about 65 percent.
 My journey is still ongoing but this is something I can use as a motivational factor.
 I'm more so patient now.
 I get a deep breath and I just let bygones be bygones.
 Every action doesn't deserve a reaction," said Cooper.
 He is serving time for a drug and firearms charge.

 The class of 12 became a class of four over the 12 weeks as inmates were released.
-Johnson believes programs such as this cannot only reduce recidivism but make each inmate better.
+Johnson believes programs such as this can not only reduce recidivism but make each inmate better.

-“I think that you have to have something you’re striving for with the tools you’re utilizing. and for me, it’s striving to be righteous and civilized.
-Yoga didn’t necessarily determine that for me but it did help me.”
+"I think that you have to have something you're striving for with the tools you're utilizing.
+And for me, it's striving to be righteous and civilized.
+Yoga didn't necessarily determine that for me but it did help me," Johnson said.